cabforum/servercert/docs/BR.md

 ##### 7.1.2.11.4 Subject Key Identifier

 If present, the `subjectKeyIdentifier` MUST be set as defined within [RFC 5280, Section 4.2.1.2](https://tools.ietf.org/html/rfc5280#section-4.2.1.2).
 The CA MUST generate a `subjectKeyIdentifier` that is unique within the scope of all Certificates it has issued for each unique public key (the `subjectPublicKeyInfo` field of the `tbsCertificate`).
-For example, CAs may generate the subject key identifier using an algorithm derived from the public key, or may generate a sufficiently-large unique number, such by using a CSPRNG.
+For example, CAs may generate the subject key identifier using an algorithm derived from the public key, or may generate a sufficiently-large unique number, such as by using a CSPRNG.

 ##### 7.1.2.11.5 Other Extensions